 Small Business Success Secret: Defeating Self Doubt

-Monika Mundell writes brilliantly about the role of self doubt in her post Your Business Success Quotient.
+Monika Mundell writes brilliantly about the role of self doubt in her post Your Business Success Quotient and uses a simple “mathematical” formula to illustrate a powerful truth:

 Let’s say you have a been inspired by a GREAT business idea.
 On a scale of 1-100, this one is truly a 100.
 However, if you don’t trust yourself… you may begin to procrastinate or worse yet, begin focus on your past “failures”.

-One way to inflate your Divisor Nasty figure is to begin “shopping” your idea to family and friends.
-If your family and friends are your greatest cheerleaders and/or potential customers for your new product then seeking their input is a GREAT idea.
-Unfortunately, if your family and friends aren’t part of your ultimate target audience, their opinion may be entirely irrelevant.
+Let me be clear, if your family and friends are your greatest cheerleaders and/or potential customers for your new product – then seeking their input is a GREAT idea.
+Unfortunately, your family and friends may well become your worst enemies in the process.

-I love watching the CNBC show The Big Idea with Donny Deutsch.
-I especially love the shows where he was interviewing successful entrepreneurs about their humble beginnings.
+I love watching shows where successful entrepreneurs are interviewed about their humble beginnings.

-During those shows, Donny interviewed entrepreneurial superstars like Jim Koch (the founder of Samuel Adams beer) and Sarah Blakely (the creator of Spanx).
-Donny asked each of his super successful entrepreneurial guests about the support they got from family and friends when they were just starting out.
-The guests on this show all respond with some version of, “Well, to be honest with you… they thought I was crazy at the time.”
+Many times, when these successful entrepreneurial guests are asked about the support they got from family and friends when they were just starting out, the response is usually some version of, “Well, to be honest with you… they thought I was crazy at the time.”

-It’s fun to hear them say that year later, after that they’ve “made it.”
-It’s easy for us to forget that as they struggled to launch their dream these very successful entrepreneurs probably felt just like Noah did as he built a huge Ark on dry land under sunny skies.
+It’s fun to hear them tell the tale years later, after that they’ve “made it.”
+It’s easy to forget that as they struggled to launch their dream these very successful entrepreneurs probably felt just like Noah did as he built a huge Ark on dry land under sunny skies.

 If your family and friends aren’t part of your target market or aren’t serial entrepreneurs, then don’t put too much weight in their criticism.
 Instead of getting honest feedback, you may just get someone who is shooting holes in your great idea.